Differentials

 Exam

-fever, tachycardia, blood pressure changes, fluctuating level of cognitive impairment at different hours of the day, inattention, disorganized thinking, low oxygen saturation[29][41]
+fever, fluctuating level of cognitive impairment at different hours of the day, inattention, disorganized thinking; physical exam may show deficits congruent with underlying pathology causing the delirium

 1st investigation